ngthduy90/ChatTutorial/ChatFirebase.md

     - You'll want to use [auto layout](http://guides.codepath.com/ios/Auto-Layout-Basics) and [automatically sizing rows](http://guides.codepath.com/ios/Table-View-Quickstart#automatically-resize-row-heights) in the tableView.
   - To calulate the `timeAgo`, install the pod `pod 'NSDate+TimeAgo'`
-  - If it's your message and change the display name to `You`.

 ### Milestone 6: Go to Chat View Controller directly if not yet logged out
   - Go to ChatViewController directly if already logged in: in LoginViewController's `viewDidLoad`